abinit/abinit/doc/tutorial/gwr_intro.md

 of the internal FFT version shipped with ABINIT.

 Note that single-precision is the default mode as in the conventional $GW$ code.
-To run computations in double-precision, one has to configure with  `--enable-gw-dpc="yes"` when the command line interface is used or `enable_gw_dpc="yes"` when `--with-config-file=FILE` is used to specify the configuration options via an external FILE.
+To run computations in double-precision, one has to configure the package with  `--enable-gw-dpc="yes"` when the command line interface is used or `enable_gw_dpc="yes"` when `--with-config-file=FILE` is used to specify the configuration options via an external FILE.